Phonon Thermal Hall Conductivity from Scattering with Collective Fluctuations: Scattering and correlation functions

 Considerable structure is encoded in Eq.~\eqref{eq:8}.
+It is straightforward to show that the skew scattering vanishes if $Q_{n\mathbf{k}}$ is taken to be Gaussian: in this case, Wick's theorem is obeyed, and its application to Eq.~\eqref{eq:8} implies that $\mf W^{\ominus}_{n\mb{k}n'\mb{k}'}$ is zero if $(n,\mb{k})\neq (n',\mb{k}')$.
+Hence, non-trivial contributions to the skew scattering arise entirely from non-Gaussian correlations.
 Physically, $\mf W^{\ominus,++}$ (resp.\ $\mf W^{\ominus,--}$) corresponds to scattering processes where two phonons are emitted (resp.\ absorbed), and $\mf W^{\ominus,+-},\mf W^{\ominus,-+}$ to processes where one phonon is emitted and one is absorbed.
 The contribution to the Hall conductivity has been carefully isolated so that the rate obeys the ``anti-detailed balance'' relation:

 as well as

 The combination of the commutator and anti-commutator in Eq.~\eqref{eq:8} ensures the validity of these relations.